geedrn/RNA-Seq_blog/_posts/2024-08-25-databases.md

 ---

 > ##### Aim for this page
-> Know what kind of databases in expression analysis {: .block-tip }
+> Know what kind of databases in expression analysis are available {: .block-tip }

 ## Quick answer of this page: Raw=SRA, Processed=GEO

+I want you to recoginie two important databases, SRA and GEO.
 Typical differences of the 2 databases:

 | Aspect | SRA (Sequence Read Archive) | GEO (Gene Expression Omnibus) |
 |--------|-----------------------------|-----------------------------|